fss-fmi/sugaming/docs/wiki/Developer-Onboarding.md

 yarn nx serve <application name>
 ```

-If you wish to start all the mono-repo projects, run the following command:
+If you wish to start all the mono-repo projects, run this command:

 ```shell
 yarn nx run-many -t serve --all